martin-lechene/eBox-laravel/README.fr.md

-# Package Laravel e-Box Enterprise
+# Laravel e-Box Enterprise Package

-Package officiel d'intégration Laravel pour le système de messagerie sécurisée e-Box du gouvernement belge.
+Official Laravel integration package for the Belgian government's secure e-Box messaging system.

-## 🎯 Conformité
+## 🎯 Compliance

-Ce package est **entièrement conforme** à la documentation technique disponible sur [dev.eboxenterprise.be](https://dev.eboxenterprise.be) :
+This package is **fully compliant** with the technical documentation available at [dev.eboxenterprise.be](https://dev.eboxenterprise.be):

-- ✅ **Authentification forte** via identifiants belges (CBE/NRN)
+- ✅ **Strong authentication** via Belgian identifiers (CBE/NRN)
-- ✅ **Auditabilité complète** des messages et de leurs statuts
+- ✅ **Complete auditability** of messages and their statuses
-- ✅ **Architecture décentralisée** avec deux profils d'intégration
+- ✅ **Decentralized architecture** with two integration profiles
-- ✅ **Confidentialité tunable** selon les besoins métier
+- ✅ **Tunable confidentiality** according to business needs

 ## 📦 Installation